jonasjohansson/nava.community/pages/tour-de-lux.md

 tags: page
 ---

 Tour de Lux is a rolling parade of projections, where bikes with projectors provide the canvas.
-With support from [Nordisk Kulturfond](https://www.nordiskkulturfond.org/) and [Opstart](https://nordiskkulturfond.org/opstart-info/) NAVA is building three bikes, with the motivation to:
+With support from [Nordisk Kulturfond](https://www.nordiskkulturfond.org/) and [Opstart](https://nordiskkulturfond.org/opstart-info/) NAVA is building three bikes.

-1. Connect nordic countries through a creative challenge
-2. Create great open source projection bike designs
-3. Present mezmerising experiences outside of black and white boxes
-4. Inspire those that are not normally exposed to audiovisual culture

 Each design unit will receive a budget to build the bike.
 In the spirit of DIY it is encouraged to upcycle, collaborate and reuse/rent/borrow rather then purchase new.
 Through an open call, the following teams have been selected: